elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ## Version 3.3

+**New features:**
+- Adding two middleware named `UseCodeBehindNextNotFound` and `UseCodeBehindRouteNextNotFound` to continue the process if the page or controller is not found

 **Problems that were solved:**
 - Resolving the problem of detecting multi line between `text` tag in Razor syntax code blocks
 - Solving the problem of ignoring cache parameters
+- A series of other minor corrections